Kalash people: Religion

-During the Muslim rule in Chitral in the 14th century most of the Kalash gradually converted to Islam, except a small number of them who up-hold their religion and customs, but they were restricted to the Kalasha Valleys of Bumburet, Rumbur and Birir.

 Animism, ancestor worship, and Indo-Iranian religion

 While the majority of the Kalash have converted to Islam, minority of the Kalash people have remained following their traditional Kalasha religion, which is a form of animism and ancestor worship mixed with elements from ancient Indo-Iranian religion and mythology.

 According to Witzel, the Kalash religion contains both pre-Vedic and Indo-Iranian elements, but very little post-Vedic influences.
 (Note: Witzel (2004): "the Hindukush area shares many of the traits of IIr.
 [Indo-Iranian] myths, ritual, society, and echoes many aspects of Rigvedic, but hardly of post-Rigvedic religion.")
-Elements of the Kalash mythology and folklore are closely related to the Vedic mythology, and its religion has also been compared to that of ancient Greece, due to the hypothesis that the Kalash are descendants of Alexander the Great's soldiers.
+Elements of the Kalash mythology and folklore are closely related to the Vedic mythology, and its religion has also been compared to that of ancient Greece.

 Kalash culture and belief system differ from the various ethnic groups surrounding them, but are similar to those practised by the neighbouring Nuristanis in northeast Afghanistan before their forced conversion to Islam.
 Richard Strand, a prominent expert on languages of the Hindu Kush, spent three decades in the Hindukush.
 He noted the following about the pre-Islamic Nuristani religion:

 Before their conversion to Islâm the Nuristânis practised a form of ancient Hinduism, infused with accretions developed locally.
 They acknowledged a number of human-like deities who lived in the unseen Deity World (Kâmviri d'e lu; cf. Sanskrit deva lok'a-)."

 The historical religious practices of neighbouring Pahāṛi peoples of Nepal, Kashmir, Uttarakhand, and Himachal Pradesh are similar to those of the Kalash people in that they "ate meat, drank alcohol, and had shamans".
 In addition, the Pahāṛi people "had rules of lineage exogamy that produced a segmentary system closely resembling the Kalasha one".

 The neighbouring Nuristani people of the adjacent Nuristan (historically known as Kafiristan) province of Afghanistan once had the same culture and practised a faith very similar to that of the Kalash, differing in a few minor particulars.